idena-network/idena-docs/docs/iip/iip-3.md

 ### Specification

-After undelegating or passing the first validation (reaching age 1), identities will have to wait at least one month (or 2 epochs if they represent more than that).
+After undelegating or passing the first validation (reaching age 1), identities will have to wait at least one month (or 2 epochs if they represent more than that) to gain voting powers.
 To calculate the time an identity will have to wait before gaining voting powers, the following is calculated:

 `x=max(2592000,epoch_duration*2)`